denoland/docs/runtime/manual/advanced/jsx_dom/linkedom.md

+---
-# Using LinkeDOM with Deno
+title: "Using LinkeDOM with Deno"
+oldUrl: /runtime/manual/jsx_dom/linkedom/
+---

 [LinkeDOM](https://github.com/WebReflection/linkedom) is a DOM-like namespace to be used in environments, like Deno, which don't implement the DOM.